arshkgp/MovieMatch-Content-Based-Recommender-System/README.md

 # Future Improvements
 Implement user-based or item-based collaborative filtering for personalized recommendations.

 Enhance UI/UX with more interactive features.

 Deploy the application using cloud services for broader accessibility.

 # Credits
 Dataset: The movie dataset and similarity scores were obtained and preprocessed using techniques from collaborative filtering.

 API: Movie posters are fetched from "The Movie Database" API.

 Feel free to contribute to enhance the system or suggest improvements!
-Happy movie recommending! 🎬
+Do give feedbacks and may you have a good experience! 🎬